 7. Low Rental Costs

 Of course, this also depends on the area.
-In some larger cities, rentals are a bit more expensive.
-However, so are housing costs, so renting may still be a cheaper option.
+In larger cities, apartments and condos are more expensive.
+However, so are housing costs, so renting may still be cheaper.

 8. Construction Materials Are Easy to Find

-Many construction materials are abundant in Texas, making them easy to get ahold of.
-Because supply is very high, the cost of these materials is very low.
-Therefore, the cost of a home is going to be lower as well.
+Construction materials are abundant in Texas, making them easy to access.
+Because the supply is high, the cost of these materials is very low.
+For instance, sand and stone are easy to find, and both materials are used abundantly in houses.

 Because these materials are available locally, you also don’t have to have them shipped in, which can potentially save builders quite a bit of money.
-Cheap, locally-sourced materials can make all the difference when it comes to house costs.
+Cheap, locally-sourced materials can make all the difference regarding house costs.

 9. Moderate Climate

 Homes in Texas are a bit cheaper than they are in other areas.
-There are a few forces driving this trend.
-Firstly (and mostly), land tends to be much cheaper than in other areas because there is just so much of it.
-Because less of the land is developed, there is still plenty of places to put a house.
+A few forces are driving this trend.
+First, the land is much cheaper than in other states because there is a larger supply of unsold lots.
+Because less of the land is developed, there are still plenty of places to put a house.
 People aren’t fighting over a few plots, which keeps the cost low.

 Featured Image Credit: justraveling, Pixabay